enricomarchesin/dockerised-data-processing-pipeline/README.md

 docker-compose run producer
 ```

-This will generate 10 random data records and send the to the Kafka cluster.
+This will generate 100 random data records and send them to the Kafka cluster.
 You can run it a few times if you want more fake records to be generated.

 _(NOTE: it's heavily "inspired" by [Sahil's random data generator](https://github.com/sdadia/automating_e_commerce/blob/master/notebooks_code/dublin_data_creation.py) )_ 😅